TheLancashireman/tiny-bare-metal/crystal44/README.md

-# led44
+# crystal44

-LED blink program on attiny44 bare metal - 20ms on, once every 2 seconds.
+Demo program on attiny44 bare metal
+* LED blinks 20ms on, once every 2 seconds.

 The timing in this sketch is done using timing loops.